Idle-Labs/idle-contracts/info_rebalance.md

+# Update:

+`nextSupplyInterestRate` now directly returns the net rate so there is no need to manually calculate the net rate

+`avgBorrowInterestRate` has been substituted with `protocolInterestRate` which now accounts for fees

+---

 ## Rebalance reasoning for Compound and Fulcrum (used in `IdleRebalancer` contract) for all assets except DAI
 ### Compound nextRate after supplying `x` amount
 ```